 Asthma and Schools

-Asthma is one of the most common chronic disease of childhood.1 In an average classroom of 30 children, three are likely to have asthma.2 Because children spend about six hours a day at school, it is important that teachers and staff know how to handle an asthma attack.
+Asthma is one of the most common chronic diseases of childhood.1 In an average classroom of 30 children, three are likely to have asthma.2 Because children spend about six hours a day at school, it is important that teachers and staff know how to handle an asthma attack.
 Unfortunately, studies show that classroom teachers are generally not trained to treat asthma.3 They are uncomfortable with treating a medical emergency, including asthma.3 School nurses are likely to be well trained in treating asthma, but often are not at the schools full time.

 Parents can take the lead in providing the school nurse and teachers with a copy of the child’s Asthma Action Plan.
 They can be advocates for creating Asthma Friendly Schools.
 The Centers for Disease Control and Prevention has materials to help parents and schools work together to create a safe environment for children with asthma.

-How does asthma affect school performance?
+How does asthma affect performance at school?

 Almost one in two children miss at least one day of school each year due to asthma: that adds up to 10.5 million missed days of school!4 Children miss school for doctor’s appointments, hospitalizations, sick days, and fatigue due to nighttime symptoms.
 Children who wake up just one to three nights per month have more absences and worse school performance.5 Additionally, their parents miss more time from work.